A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: Calibration and initial cosmological results

 \subsubsection{Black hole mass$-$stellar mass relation}

 The bottom left panel of Fig.~\ref{fig:convergence_hybrid} compares BH masses with observations.
-The BH masses are similar at m7 and m6 for $M_*>10^{10}$ M$_\odot$, with m6 slightly lower than m7, and both are in good agreement with the data.
-Below this stellar mass, the simulation predictions begin to diverge.
+The BH masses are similar at all three resolutions for $M_*>10^{10}$ M$_\odot$, and in close agreement (within the $1\sigma$ uncertainty) with the data from \cite{Graham2023}.
+The simulated $M_\mathrm{BH}-M_*$ relation has the same slope as the relation from \cite{Graham2023}, which is much steeper than the power law fit from \cite{McConnell2013}.
+This is because that fit is more appropriate for spheroid-dominated galaxies, which have higher BH masses at fixed stellar mass.
+Below $M_*\approx10^{10}$ M$_\odot$, the simulation predictions begin to diverge.
 At low stellar masses, the BH mass tends smoothly to the value of the seed mass, $M_\mr{BH,seed}$.
-At m7 this is $5\times10^5$ M$_\odot$, while it is $\approx5.63\times10^4$ M$_\odot$ at m6.
+These values correspond to $5\times10^5$ M$_\odot$, $\approx5.63\times10^4$ M$_\odot$ and $4\times10^4$ M$_\odot$ at m7, m6 and m5, respectively.